Skip to Content

 What Jobs Are In Demand In Norway?

-Jobs that are in demand in Norway are seasonal jobs that require manpower.
+Jobs that are in demand in Norway and one of the best paid jobs in Norway are seasonal jobs that require manpower.
 Some of the sectors that require workers are as follows:

 Farmworkers are in high demand in Norway as the harvesting season is short and the farmers will need all the help they can get to properly harvest the bounties of the land.